Gap Year Before Grad School: Things To Know

 The daily grind of going to class, studying, doing group projects, writing papers, and taking exams becomes repetitive after years of almost nonstop schooling.
 Even as a highly motivated student, you might feel eager for a break from this very traditional academic track.

 A gap year isn’t for everyone.
 If you don’t think you’ll truly benefit from the time off, be honest with yourself.
-Consider these reasons why it might be more beneficial to enroll in grad school sooner rather than later.
+Consider the reasons it might be more beneficial to enroll in grad school sooner rather than later.

 Continuing your education builds momentum, while stopping it may change your perspective of what’s important to you.
 If you also have work and family considerations, your desire to resume your education could wane as other priorities take precedence.